 The MA and the PhD in linguistics are awarded by the Graduate College.
 Instruction is offered through the College of Liberal Arts and Sciences.
-The MA is offered with or without a thesis.
+The MA is offered without a thesis.
 The department also offers a Combined Degree Program in Linguistics (BA/MA with a focus in Teaching English as a Second Language).

 Applicants must meet the Admission Requirements of the Graduate College and the department offering the degree program (review the department's web site or the General Catalog for departmental requirements).

 Tuition and fees vary by degree program and the type of student you are.

 - Fall semester—January 15

 - Spring semester—not offered without prior approval

 The graduate application process has two steps

 - You must first submit the online application to the Graduate College and pay the $60 application fee by credit card ($100 for international applicants).